BWibo/3dcitydb-mkdocs/docs/3dcitydb/docker.md

     Note down the database connection credentials (db name, username,  password) or you won't be able to access the content later.

 3. Import data to the container.
-For this example we are using the [:material-download: LoD3 Railway dataset](https://github.com/3dcitydb/importer-exporter/raw/master/resources/samples/Railway%20Scene/Railway_Scene_LoD3.zip){target="blank"} and the [CityDB tool](../citydb-tool/import.md).
+For this example we are using the [:material-download: LoD3 Railway dataset](https://github.com/3dcitydb/importer-exporter/raw/master/resources/samples/Railway%20Scene/Railway_Scene_LoD3.zip){target="blank"} and the [citydb-tool](../citydb-tool/import.md).

     === "Linux"